 Applications will be reviewed by the AVLS Education Standing Committee.
 The selection process will be based on prior and proposed interest in venous and lymphatic disease, course of study and past, present and future contributions to venous and lymphatic medicine.

 Up to three (3) awards will be available each year.
-Application deadline each year is June 30th.
+Application deadline is July 30th.
 If the selected scholarship recipient has already registered for Annual Congress, his or her registration will be refunded.